foss-xtensa/amazon-freertos/portable/XCC/Xtensa/readme_xtensa.txt

 FreeRTOS for Xtensa configurable processors requires the following minimum processor configuration options:

-- Timer interrupt option with at least one interruptible timer.
+- Timer interrupt option with at least one timer.
 - Interrupt option (implied by the timer interrupt option).
-- Exception Architecture 2 (XEA2) (Neither XEA1 nor XEA3 is supported).
+- Exception Architecture Version 2 (XEA2) or Version 3 (XEA3).

 Minimal support for certain evaluation boards is provided via a board independent XTBSP API implemented by a board specific library distributed